MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/javascript/index.md

 ```

 ## Logout
-The MobileFirst Foundation SDK also provides a `logout` API to log out from a specific security check:
+The {{ site.data.keys.product }} SDK also provides a `logout` API to log out from a specific security check:

 ```js
 WLAuthorizationManager.logout(securityCheckName).then(